grafana/athena-datasource/README.md

 #### Table Visualization

 Most queries in Athena will be best represented by a table visualization.
 Any query will display data in a table.
-If it can be queried, then it can be put in a table.
+Any query that returns results will display data in a table..

 This example returns results for a table visualization: